Dr. Jillian Lee Wiggins: Director

 and anxiety, and accompanying risk and neurological factors.

-Cassidy Owen: Research Assistant
+Cassidy Owen: Lab Manager

 Career Goals: After earning my BA in psychology at San Diego State University, I plan to continue my education by obtaining my Master’s degree.
 I would like to eventually open my own practice to counsel students with special abilities and help them work through struggles that no one should have to endure on their own.